16 Tech Innovation District

 Benefits of joining the Global Network

-Through a carefully curated process, districts that join the network work together in partnership with us to:
+Through carefully curated programs, districts that join the network work together in partnership with GIID to:

 Sharpen and strengthen the model of innovation districts